wudiCBH/sample-of-work-for-application/Readme.md

 **The Work Going On**

 - **Paper Writing:** we will submitted paper before 2025.1.15
-- **Ablation Experiment, Comparison and Real experiment**: We are testing the contribution of each component of our network framework while also comparing it with other RL and traditional methods for navigation.
-We are also testing its ability to capture different dynamic objects including Zebrafish, Mosquito egg and micro magnetic spheres.
+- **Ablation Experiment, Comparison and Real experiment:** We are evaluating the contribution of each component in our network framework and comparing its performance with other reinforcement learning (RL) and traditional navigation methods.
+Additionally, we are testing its ability to capture various dynamic objects, including zebrafish, mosquito eggs, and micro magnetic spheres.

-## Bio-inspired Magnetic Robot via model-based meta reinforcement learning
+## Bio-inspired Magnetic Robot via Model-based Meta Reinforcement Learning
 ---

 > Our goal is to design a soft magnetic robot capable of performing versatile tasks within different enviroments.
 >

-**Key features**
+**Key Features**

 - Design a soft magnetic robot inspired by the locomotion mechanism of fish capable navigating in 3D space.
-- We model it as interactions between several linkages and demonstrate it in Matlab but it is highly unprecise in reality.
+- We model it as interactions between several linkages and demonstrate it in Matlab but it is highly imprecise in reality.
 - We are trying to trained a model via a modified version of https://github.com/danijar/dreamerv3.

 **Demonstrations**